tcranston/cit-cph2/Low Emissions Technology/index.md

 permalink: /low_emissions_technology/
 ---

-CPH2’s flagship product is an electrolyser unit designed for diesel-fuelled vehicles and static diesel generators.
+CPH2’s flagship product is an electrolyser unit designed for fossil-fuelled internal combustion engines either for vehicles and static generators.

 The gas generation system
 -------------------------